DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/15 Edit Appointments.md

-Users can add, update, and remove appointments.
-To configure these operations, use the [editing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/) object.
+Users can do the following actions on appointments:

+* Add new appointments

+* Change text and date fields in the details form

+* Change start and end time zones in the details form

+* Rese the appointment's rectangle to change the duration

+* Drag the appointment's rectangle to change start and end dates

+* Remove appointments with the help of the appointment's tooltip.

+All of these operations - except time zone changing and appointment's dragging and resizing on iOS and Android - are enabled.
+To change the default settings, use the [editing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/) object.

-In this step, we will forbid users to drag the appointments.
-For this, set the **editing**.[allowDragging](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowDragging) to `false`.
+In this step, we will disable drag appointments' dragging and enable time zone editing.
+For this, we will set the **editing**.[allowDragging](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowDragging) to `false` and editing.[allowTimeZoneEditing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/#allowTimeZoneEditing) to `true`.

+[note] The **Scheduler** displays appointment's time zone only when **editing**.**allowTimeZoneEditing** is `true`.

 ---
 ##### jQuery